StackVista/stackstate-docs/configure/telemetry/send_metrics.md

 ## Send metrics to StackState

-Multiple metrics can be sent in one JSON message via HTTP POST to the [StackState Receiver API address](#stackstate-receiver-api).
+You can send multiple metrics in one JSON message via HTTP POST to the [StackState Receiver API address](#stackstate-receiver-api).
 For example:

 {% tabs %}
 {% tab title="curl" %}